walkwest/learn-to-code/README.md

 # Learn To Code :books:

-A repo for resources on learning how to code!
+This repo is a collection of some helpful resources we've compiled to bring our shiny new 🌟 developers up to speed on some of our core languages at Walk West.
+Hopefully it can be of use to others as well 👌!

 Because learning is fun! :rainbow: